French at St Teresa’s School

 Learning a foreign language provides a valuable educational, social and cultural experience for our pupils.
 It helps children to develop key communication skills – listening, speaking, reading and writing - and deepens their knowledge of how language works.
 They are also given a new perspective on the world which helps them to understand their own culture and those of others.

 We aim is to develop a positive attitude to language learning by introducing children to French in a way that is enjoyable and accessible to all pupils.
 We want to stimulate and encourage children’s curiosity about language and to encourage them to be creative in experimenting with it.
 We support communication skills – listening, speaking, reading and writing – across the curriculum and aim to lay the foundations for future language study.
 We help the children to develop their awareness of cultural similarities and differences.

 At St Teresa’s all children from Year 3 to Year 6 study French.
-Over the four years the children cover a range of topics and develop their listening, speaking, reading and writing skills.
-We build the children’s knowledge of French phonics and learn how to use a bilingual dictionary.
-This work fulfils the aims of the Key Stage 2 Programme of Study.
-We learn through a wide range of activities – song, dance, drama, games, stories, pair- work, group-work, IT - and lessons are very active.
-Each class has a 45-minute French lesson every week.
+Over the four years the children cover a range of topics through the Language Angels scheme of work.
+They develop their listening, speaking, reading and writing skills as well as intercultural understanding.
+The lessons are active and fun, allowing the children opportunities to work in pairs, groups and individually.
+They learn through a wide range of activities such as songs, puppets, dance, drama, games and stories.
+Each class has at least a 45-minute French lesson every week.

 To support learning at home, the children take it in turns to take home a bag of activities, ‘un sac français’, which contains games and activities to explore the language.
 There are also French books and dual language books in the library that the children can borrow.